Sara Bronin: Career

-Bronin is a professor at Cornell University at its school of Architecture, Art and Planning and associate faculty at Cornell Law School.
+Bronin currently serves as the Freda H. Alverson Professor of Law at the George Washington University Law School.
+Bronin was previously a professor at Cornell University at its school of Architecture, Art and Planning and associate faculty at Cornell Law School.
 Prior to Cornell, she was a professor of law at the University of Connecticut School of Law.
 Her interdisciplinary work focuses on how law and policy can foster more equitable, sustainable, well-designed, and connected places.

 She is the co-author of a land use treatise, and books on land use and historic preservation law.
-In addition, she has written dozens of articles, including a 2021 article on road design and federalism in the Iowa Law Review, a 2021 book chapter on the Secretary of the Interior’s Standards for Rehabilitation, a 2020 article called “Zoning for Families” in the Indiana Law Journal, and a 2009 article on Solar Rights.
+In addition, she has written dozens of articles, including a 2021 article on road design and federalism in the Iowa Law Review, a 2021 book chapter on the Secretary of the Interior's Standards for Rehabilitation, a 2020 article called "Zoning for Families" in the Indiana Law Journal, and a 2009 article on Solar Rights.
 She also led the research team behind the Connecticut Zoning Atlas, a groundbreaking project that is the first interactive GIS map of all zoning regulations in a single state.
 Drawing from that project, she founded the National Zoning Atlas in 2022, which aims to depict key aspects of zoning codes in an online, user-friendly map.

 In 2012, she argued in the Vanderbilt Law Review that a primary obstacle blocking "building-related renewable energy" (BRRE) projects was not siting considerations but legal obstacles preventing developers from allocating renewable energy costs to end users.
 She is working to coordinate the land use portion of the forthcoming Fourth Restatement of Property.
 She is a past president of the Connecticut Hispanic Bar Association.
 She has served as an expert witness and as a consultant to cities, state agencies, and private firms interested in creating or facilitating places of value.
 Among other projects, she served as lead attorney and development strategist for the 360 State Street project, a mixed-use, transit-oriented, LEED-Platinum project in New Haven, Connecticut.
-She wrote an amicus brief to the Texas Supreme Court, joined by legal scholars and nonprofit organizations, to support the City of Houston’s successful defense of an attack on its historic preservation ordinance.
+She wrote an amicus brief to the Texas Supreme Court, joined by legal scholars and nonprofit organizations, to support the City of Houston's successful defense of an attack on its historic preservation ordinance.
 She studied microgrid efforts around the United States as a means of preventing energy sprawl and handling energy blackouts.
 She advocated efforts to limit use of water and energy in architectural building standards.
 She has also submitted written comments to federal agencies, including one to the Department of the Interior on proposed changes to the National Register of Historic Places regulations.
 She has also testified many times before the Connecticut General Assembly about legislative matters, including most recently on statewide zoning reform proposals.